• Skip to main content

 In this post, you’ve learned about home back traction, DDD exercises, infrared heat, anti-inflammation food and supplements, back braces, and self-massage tools.

-It may take some dedication and time, but it won’t cost your life savings and you won’t depend on lifetime pain killers and possible surgery.
+It may take some dedication and time, but it won’t cost your life savings and you won’t depend on lifetime painkillers and possible surgery.

 Natural treatments for low back degenerative discs can be fabulously effective, all you need is to get up and give them a try.